Charleston Theft Crime Attorney

 The Charleston theft crimes lawyer of Sanders Law Firm, LLC has been practicing criminal defense since 1999.
 Our team has seen the various ways a simple offense or misunderstanding can be blown out of proportion.
 We know the impact these charges can have on your future and dedicate significant time and energy to every case to ensure that our clients’ rights are protected.

-You can tell us more about the details of your arrest during a free consultation.
+You can tell us more about the details of your arrest during a consultation.
 Call (843) 573-8828 to schedule an appointment.

 Understanding Theft Crime

 Theft crimes can be penalized in different ways.
 The value of the stolen property plays a large role in how courts treat theft.
 In South Carolina, theft and larceny are categorized as either petty or grand:

 - Petit Larceny/Theft – If the alleged stolen property is valued below $2,000 then the crime is considered petty.
 In SC, petty theft penalties include up to 30 days in prison or fines up to $1,000.

 - Grand Larceny/Theft (under $10,000) – This is considered a felony offense and applies to allegedly stolen property valued between $2,000 and $10,000.
 Penalties include up to 5 years in prison or fines.